NASA-PDS/naif-pds4-bundler/docs/source/35_step_5_packaging_to_naif.rst

            access to the data.

 Providing the NPB Configuration File, Release Plan, Kernel List, and any other NPB execution by-products to NAIF is recommended.
-You can do so providing them along with the ``.tar`` file or as an attachment to the email to communicate to NAIF the delviery.
+You can do so by providing them along with the ``.tar`` file or as an attachment to the email to communicate to NAIF the delivery.